-Although event organizers shouldn’t be relying on you to market their event, it’s important for you to do your part to help promote markets you’re participating in (including online markets *cough* Made Urban;)
+Although event organizers shouldn’t only be relying on you to promote a craft show, it’s important for you to do your part to help promote markets you’re participating in.
+It should be part of your craft show prep work.

 The more people working together to spread the word about a project, cause or event, the more everyone benefits.